ssnetsim/sssweep/docs/README.md

 The filename is displayed at the bottom of the selectors, if the filename is red, the requested figure does not exist.
 Once all the options are selected the plot is displayed automatically.

-## How does sssweep work - walk through
+## How does SSSweep work - walk through
-Now let's walk through the [skeleton][] script to get a better understanding of how sssweep works.
+Now let's walk through the [skeleton][] script to get a better understanding of how SSSweep works.

 ```sh
 emacs skeleton_script.py